-- Create composite services by composing multiple micro-services and other disaggregated functionality. - Create federated or distributed services that span multiple cloud instantiations. - Granularity → XOS tracks fine-grain context across a sequence of micro-services, forming an end-to-end service chain.
-This makes it easy for: - Individual subscribers have visibility into, and control over, their end-to-end service chains. - Operators to correlate diagnostic and monitoring information at the granularity of individual subscribers or packet flows. - Operators to allocate resources and isolate performance on a per-subscriber (or subscriber class, or per-flow) basis. - Operators to distribute and migrate service chains in support of mobile users.
+- Create logical services that do not map onto conventional micro-services, including functionality implemented in a programmable switching fabric. - Create composite services by composing multiple micro-services and other disaggregated functionality. - Create federated or distributed services that span multiple cloud instantiations. - Granularity → XOS tracks fine-grain context across a sequence of micro-services, forming an end-to-end service chain (also called a network slice).
+This makes it easy for: - Individual subscribers have visibility into, and control over, their end-to-end service chains. - Operators to correlate diagnostic and monitoring information at the granularity of individual subscribers. - Operators to allocate resources and isolate performance on a per-subscriber (or subscriber class) basis. - Operators to migrate service chains in support of mobile users.

-The value XOS provides is fully realized as the cross-product of all three dimensions: Being able to operate a highly configurable system (not just a single/fixed application) built from disaggregated components (including conventional micro-services running on servers and control applications programmed into the switching fabric, as well as components distributed across a multi-cloud), while preserving visibility and controllability at the granularity of individual users or flows.
+The value XOS provides is fully realized as the cross-product of all three dimensions: Being able to operate a highly configurable system (not just a single/fixed application) built from disaggregated components (including both conventional micro-services running on servers and control applications programmed into the switching fabric), while preserving visibility and controllability at the granularity of individual users.